vagner4work/advanced_custom_post_types/README.md

 Plugins System
 ===

 You do not need to use the plugin system for ACPT to work.
-However, you wil need to disable it in the config file.
+However, you will need to disable it in the config file if you don't want it to run.

 ```php
 // load plugins